-Residual value of a car refers to a car's estimated dollar value at the end of its lease and/or its useful life.
-The actual residual value of a particular car always varies.
-Residual value is essentially an estimate of what that specific car’s wholesale value will be in a set period of time (usually between two and five years).
+A car's residual value refers to its estimated dollar value at the end of a car lease or useful life.
+The actual residual value of a particular vehicle varies.
+Residual value is essentially an estimate of what that specific car's value will be in a set time, usually between two and five years.
+If you spend much time at a car dealership looking to lease a new or used car, you'll hear this term thrown around quite a bit.

 Who Determines a Car's Residual Value?